-The City administers a cost-sharing multiple-employer defined benefit pension plan (the Plan).
+The City participates in a cost-sharing multiple-employer defined benefit pension plan (the Plan).
 The Plan is administered by the San Francisco City and County Employees' Retirement System (the Retirement System).
-For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position of the Plan, and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by Cheiron, the consulting actuary for the Plan.
+For purposes of measuring the net pension liability, deferred outflows of resources and deferred inflows of resources related to pensions, pension expense, information about the fiduciary net position of the Plan, and additions to/deductions from the Plan's fiduciary net position have been determined on the same basis as they are reported by the Retirement System.
 Benefit payments (including refunds of employee contributions) are recognized when currently due and payable in accordance with the benefit terms.
 Investments are reported at fair value.